 Like most of the spots on this list, this falls is located very close to the parking lot and you can even see it from the moment you park, as well as when you make your way to the entrance.

 There is another about 5 miles on the left side of it that you need to hike to and there many hiking trails and camping spots in this region that I saw (as well as wild animals).
-Here is a picture of this wonderful waterfall:
+Here is a picture of this wonderful waterfall.

-9) Moraine Lake.
+9) Moraine Lake: